RHoMIS/rhomis-authenticator/README.md

 `git clone git@github.com:l-gorman/rhomis-authenticator.git`

-After cloning the repository, you will need to install the dependencies.
-This can be done by running the command:
+After cloning the repository, you will need to install the dependencies, This can be done by running the command:

 `npm install`